altaywtf/altay-dot-wtf/data/cv.md

 #### _Senior Engineer at Consumer Deals (Jan 2021 - Aug 2021)_

-- Switched to a product team focusing on Shopping Growth that I built the MVP back in 2019.
+- Onboarded new hires and contributed to scaling an MVP I've built earlier.
-- On-boarded new hires, led the frontend feature development and cross-team integrations.
+- Worked on feature development and cross-team integrations.

 #### _Senior Engineer at App Client Core (Jan 2020 - Jan 2021)_

-- Got a promotion and switched to a distributed team that is responsible for the integrity, performance, security and the release cycle of the consumer application, which was live in 14 countries with average 6M daily active users at the time.
-- Restructured the localization architecture of the app to support 10+ languages with different dialects.
-- Worked on a package based feature isolation project in the monorepo to allow product teams to develop their features in a safe and standardized way.
+- Worked on localization and feature isolation in a monorepo used by 50+ teams.
-- Maintained a service for managing the killswitch behavior and monitoring releases of the consumer apps.
-- Helped new joiners to on-board Klarna App ecosystem, reviewed 300+ pull-requests from 50+ teams, did code reviews and interviews for JavaScript hiring pipeline.
+- Reviewed 300+ pull requests, mentored new joiners, and participated in hiring interviews.

 #### _Engineer at Marketing Touchpoint Infrastructure (May 2019 - Jan 2020)_

-- Integrated native SDKs of the 3rd party analytics and marketing platforms to the consumer facing app.
+- Integrated third-party SDKs for analytics and marketing.
-- Developed several loyalty related campaign infrastructures.
+- Developed loyalty campaign infrastructures.
-- On-boarded new members to the ecosystem by organising workshops and tutorials.

 ---

 #### Lightcurve GmbH \(Nov 2018 - May 2019\)

-- Worked on the cross-platform Lisk Mobile app, built with React Native.
+- Developed features for the cross-platform Lisk Mobile app built with React Native.
-- Implemented Bitcoin support according to BIP49 standard.
+- Implemented Bitcoin support (BIP49) and native modules for the iMessage bridge.
-- Developed native modules by using Swift.

 ---

 #### put.io \(Jan 2017 - Oct 2018\)

-- Maintained and implemented new features to the existing web app.
-- Built a proof-of-concept iOS app with React Native, then iterated on the v2 with Swift which includes features such as Chromecast and downloading media for offline consumption.
-- Developed an Apple TV application with TVML and TVMLJSKit.
-- Developed web-based Smart TV applications for Samsung Tizen, LG WebOS, AndroidTV and Amazon FireTV platforms.
-- Developed a Roku application with BrightScript.
-- Built cross-browser extensions with WebExtensions API.
+- Built and maintained apps for web, mobile, and TV platforms.
-- I left my full-time position to move to Berlin, but I'm still the core maintainer of the frontend repo since then.
+- Continued as the core maintainer of the frontend after transitioning to contracting.

 ---

 #### Vispera \(Sep 2016 - Mar 2017\)

-- Re-designed and structured the frontend layer of the core Rails application.
+- Re-architected the frontend layer of the core Rails application.
-- Built single-page apps for complex data entry and management purposes with React.
+- Built single-page apps for complex data entry and management tasks.

 ---

 #### Peergust \(Mar 2016 - August 2016\)

-- Built demo apps and content management panel for testing and marketing purposes of the P2P content delivery network by using React.
+- Built demo apps and dashboards for the P2P content delivery network.
-- Built and maintained an open source server-side rendering boilerplate, [Vortigern](https://github.com/barbar/vortigern).
+- Developed [Vortigern](https://github.com/barbar/vortigern), an open-source server-side rendering boilerplate for React.

 ---

 ### Education

 #### BSc.
 Mechanical Engineering, Istanbul Bilgi University (2012 - 2016)

-- Graduated in the 2nd place of the department with 2.90 GPA.
-- Took classes from Computer Science and Visual Communication Design departments.
+- Graduated second in the department with additional coursework in Computer Science and Visual Communication Design.
-- Built an unofficial shuttle tracking app for [web](https://github.com/altaywtf/bilgi-shuttle-web), [iOS](https://github.com/altaywtf/bilgi-shuttle-ios), and [Android](https://github.com/altaywtf/bilgi-shuttle-android).
+- Built a shuttle tracking app for the university.